SabirAnsari1/safar-frontend/README.md

 1. HTML5
 2. CSS3
 3. JavaScript
-4. JSON-Server (Mock-Server)
+4. React.js
-5. React
+5. TypeScript
-6. TypeScript
+6. Redux
-7. Redux
+7. React-Redux
-8. Redux Thunk
+8. Redux-Thunk
-9. Chakra UI
+9. Chakra-UI

 ## Contributing
 Welcome and appreciate all contributions to SAFAR!
 Whether you want to report a bug, contribute code, provide suggestions, or improve the documentation, there are several ways you can get involved: